 After completing Step D on Page 1 of the RCT-101 Annual Report, if an overpayment exists taxpayers must instruct the department to either transfer any available credit to the next tax year or consider any available credit for refund.
-Taxpayers provide this instruction by selecting one of the options under Step F. If no option is selected, the department will automatically transfer the available credit to the next tax year.
-Prior to issuing a refund, other liabilities due the department may be offset.
+Taxpayers provide this instruction by selecting one of the options under Step F. If no option is selected, the department will automatically transfer any overpayment to the next tax year for estimated tax purposes after offsetting current period liabilities and other unpaid liabilities or commonwealth obligations within the account.
+An overpayment period summary will be mailed to the taxpayer confirming the disposition of the credit.